rael-g/Piece/docs/Architecture/Layers/LowLevel/Design.md

         }
     }
     ```
-*   **C# Orchestration:** The high-level C# application, via its .NET DI configuration, resolves a C# wrapper for this factory.
-This C# wrapper then loads the native DLL, calls the exported factory function (passing marshaled options), and eventually pushes the resulting C++ factory pointer to the intermediate layer's `ServiceLocator`.
+*   **C# Orchestration:** The Piece.Framework (C#) application, via its .NET DI configuration, resolves a C# wrapper for this factory.
+This C# wrapper then loads the native DLL, calls the exported factory function (passing marshaled options), and eventually pushes the resulting C++ factory pointer to the Piece.Core's `ServiceLocator`.

 ### 8.2 Partial Replacement of RAL/WAL/PAL Implementations (C# DI-driven Abstract Factories)

 *   **Mechanism:** To allow the user to replace only a specific type of RAL/WAL/PAL resource (e.g., a custom `IVertexBuffer` implementation, or an `IPhysicsMaterial` behavior) within an existing backend, the respective C++ factory interfaces (e.g., `IGraphicsDeviceFactory`, `IPhysicsWorldFactory`) can be designed to accept *internal factory interfaces* for these sub-components.
 *   **Example:** An `IGraphicsDeviceFactory` might accept an `IVertexBufferFactory` during its construction.
 This `IVertexBufferFactory` itself could be another C++ object, managed and provided by the C# DI system.
     ```cpp
-    // Vertex Buffer Factory Interface (defined in intermediate layer or common abstractions) class IVertexBufferFactory {
+    // Vertex Buffer Factory Interface (defined in Piece.Core or common abstractions) class IVertexBufferFactory {
     public:
         virtual ~IVertexBufferFactory() = default;